ThePrez/ServiceCommander-IBMi/README.md

 **Required fields**

 - `start_cmd`: the command used to start the service
-- `check_alive`: the technique used to check whether the service is alive or not.
-This is either "jobname" or "port".
-- `check_alive_criteria`: The criteria used when checking whether the service is alive or not.
-If `check_alive` is set to "port", this is expected to be a port number.
-If `check_alive` is set to "jobname", this is expect to be be a job name, either in the format "jobname" or "subsystem/jobname".
+- `check_alive`: How to check whether the service is alove or not.
+This can be a port number, or a job name in either the the format "jobname" or "subsystem/jobname".
+To specify multiple criteria, just use a comma-separated list or a YAML String array.

 **Optional fields that are often needed/wanted**